spcl/serverless-benchmarks/README.md

 See the [installation instructions](#installation) to learn how to configure SeBS to use selected commercial and open-source serverless systems.
-Then, take a look at [usage instructions](docs/usage.md) to see how SeBS can automatically launch seververless functions and entire experiments in the cloud!
+Then, take a look at [usage instructions](docs/usage.md) to see how SeBS can automatically launch serverless functions and entire experiments in the cloud!

 SeBS provides support for **automatic deployment** and invocation of benchmarks on